eiqanahmed/nba-game-outcome-predictor/README.md

 ## ⚙️ How it Works:
-1. Run get_data.py in order to obtain the historical game data required to train the RidgeClassifer model.
-Currently the 'data/scores' has games from the beginning of the 2018 season to March 28, 2025.
-If you would like to update this directory with data from the latest games, then run get_data.py.
+1. Run `get_data.py` in order to obtain the historical game data required to train the RidgeClassifer model.
+Currently the `data/scores` has games from the beginning of the 2018 season to March 28, 2025.
+If you would like to update this directory with data from the latest games, then run `get_data.py`.
 2. Run parse_data.py in order to transform the data within the 'data' directory into a pandas dataframe that can be used to train the RidgeClassifier model.
-Currently the 'nba_games.csv' has games from the beginning of the 2017/2018 season to March 28, 2025.
-If you would like an upated version of this file (include data from the latest games) on then run parse_data.py.
+Currently the `nba_games.csv` has games from the beginning of the 2017/2018 season to March 28, 2025.
+If you would like an upated version of this file (include data from the latest games) on then run `parse_data.py`.
 3. Run train_model.py in order to create and train the model using pandas dataframe created from running parse_data.py.
-Currently the the saved model (sfs_model.pkl) is trained on all games from the beginning of the 2017/2018 season to March 28, 2025.
-If you have rerun get_data.py followed by parse_data.py, then you can run train_model.py to train your model on the latest games as well.
+Currently the the saved model (`sfs_model.pkl`) is trained on all games from the beginning of the 2017/2018 season to March 28, 2025.
+In order to train your model on the most recently played games as well, you have rerun `get_data.py` followed by `parse_data.py`, and then you can run `train_model.py`.
+If you just want predictions for the latest games, just run `train_model.py`.
-4. Run predict.py to obtain the predictions for each team's next game.
+4. Run `predict.py` to obtain the predictions for each team's next game.
-5. (Optional) Run testing_accuracy.py to test the accuracy of the model on historical data.
+5. (Optional) Run `testing_accuracy.py` to test the accuracy of the model on historical data.